 Now that you have the tools to get started on discovering appropriate rental prices in your area, you will never be left wondering, “How much should I charge for rent?”
 For even more information, check out our latest YouTube video:

-Instead, your instincts and awareness of the most important factors that affect rent will be sharpened.
+Your instincts and awareness of the most important factors that affect rent will be sharpened.
 Remember, pay attention to: